eecs-autograder/autograder.io/CONTRIBUTING.md

 - (This list will be updated periodically)

 ## Can I help write documentation?
 Yes!
-Currently, our biggest documentation priority is filling in the gaps in our [UI documentation]().
+Currently, our biggest documentation priority is filling in the gaps in our [UI documentation](https://eecs-autograder.github.io/autograder.io/).
+The markdown source code for the site can be found in the [docs folder](./docs) of this repo.
+Simply fork this repo, make your desired changes, and then make a pull request for your changes to be merged.

 ## How do I set up my development environment?
 For backend development, see the [README](https://github.com/eecs-autograder/autograder-server#server-dev-setup) in the [autograder-server repo](https://github.com/eecs-autograder/autograder-server).